magicbitlk/MagicBit-with-mBlock/ExampleProjects.rst

 **->Introduction**

-In this example you are learning how read a digital input from something like a button & use it to turn on and off a LED or any other digital devicee.
+In this example you are learning how read a digital input from something like a button & use it to turn on and off a LED or any other digital device.

 **->Learning Outcomes**